yy3472/hudm5001/README.md

 ysuk@tc.columbia.edu

 **Course Assistant**
-Wenxuan Wang
-ww2681@tc.columbia.edu

-Xiran Wen
-xw2969@tc.columbia.edu
+Yaopeng Fu
+yf2726@tc.columbia.edu

+Yanxing Huang
+yh3736@tc.columbia.edu

+Qianhua Zhou
+qz2543@tc.columbia.edu

 When emailing the professor or CAs: Please remember to include "HUDM5001" in your email subject line.

 ## Course Overview and Learning Outcomes:
 This course is an introduction to essential programming concepts, structures, and techniques for data science.
 Topics covered include data types, data structures, control statements, and functions, using the NumPy and Pandas libraries in the programming language Python.
 The course also covers version control using GitHub and database management using SQLite.
-Additionally, content on the development of interactive plots and dashboards using Plotly and Dash libraries will be included.
+Additionally, the course includes content on data visualizations and coding practices using AI.

 At the end of the course, students will
 (1)	Be able to confidently work in an appropriate programming environment (IDE).